FRANÇOIS I

 François brought the Italian Renaissance to France, assembling a magnificent collection of Italian paintings and statues.
 His favourite residence was the Chateau of Fontainebleau.
 Artists such as Primaticcio, Fiorentino and Cellini worked there and sculptures and paintings by artists such as Michelangelo and Leonardo da Vinci were displayed (the Mona Lisa was originally in Francois’ bath apartment there).

-François made considerable changes to the Loire Valley royal residences in Amboise and Blois.
 He built a magnificent new hunting chateau at Chambord where he set up the arrangement of an “apartment”, a series of rooms, the “chambre” or bedroom being the main feature.
 This was to become the standard layout in royal residences.

 The François I Bed Chamber at Chambord